Scottie Scheffler arrested at PGA Championship for not following orders during traffic jam after traffic fatality

 Police said a pedestrian had been struck by a bus while crossing the road in a lane that was dedicated to tournament traffic.
 Police said the man died at the scene, CBS affiliate WLKY reported.

-ESPN said Scheffler, the No. 1 player in the world who was to start the second round at 8:48 a.m., drove past a police officer in his SUV with markings on the door indicating it was a PGA Championship vehicle.
+ESPN said Scheffler, the No. 1 player in the world who has a tee time of 10:08 a.m.
+EDT in the second round, drove past a police officer in his SUV with markings on the door indicating it was a PGA Championship vehicle.
 ESPN said Scheffler drove past an officer, who screamed at him to stop and then attached himself to the car until Scheffler stopped about 10 yards later.

 ESPN reported Jeff Darlington said he watched this unfold.
 He said police pulled Scheffler out of the car, pushed him up against the car and immediately placed him in handcuffs.